paul-wolf/djaq/docs/readme.rst

    DQ("Book", "name as title, publisher.name as publisher").go()

 This retrieves a list of book titles with book publisher.
-But you can formulate far more sophisticated queries, see below.
+But you can formulate far more sophisticated queries; see below.
 You can send Djaq queries from any language, Java, Javascript, golang, etc. to a Django application and get results as JSON.
 In contrast to REST frameworks, like TastyPie or Django Rest Framework (DRF), you have natural access to the Django ORM from the client.

-Djaq is a good fit if you want:

--  Microservice communication where some services don’t have access to the Django ORM or are not implemented with Python

--  Fast local UI development

--  Fast development of Proof of Concepts

 Djaq sits on top of the Django ORM.
 It can happily be used alongside QuerySets and sometimes calling a Djaq query even locally might be